-Chances are you can’t make it to Germany every holiday season.
-But that doesn’t mean you can’t still experience the yuletide joy of a German Christmas market at home.
+Chances are you can’t make it to Germany every holiday season, but that doesn’t mean you can’t still experience the yuletide joy of a German Christmas market at home.

+True, there’s no better place to experience holiday magic than in Germany, a collection of real-life Christmas villages.
 We’re talking fairytale architecture, stupid delicious food and hot drinks, twinkling lights a-plenty, and a goat demon from Hell swooping in to snatch up your children.
 Ah yes, good tidings of comfort and joy.

 So if you’ve decided your backyard needs a little Berlin this season, that your kitchen need some Köln, or that your driveway needs a little Dresden, use these 5 festive steps to recreate a German Christmas market at home.